-How - Employees are expected to behave in alignment with the firm's policies, procedures and values.
-Role dependent mandatory objectives set out how individuals are expected to demonstrate this under the categories:
+How - Employees are expected to behave in alignment with the firm's policies, procedures, compliance, internal controls risk management standards and demonstrating the MUFG's culture and values whilst achieving business outcomes.
+These are measured against the: Risk objective and the Culture Principles.

-- Compliance, Risk and Regulatory - Culture and Values

-The Company also operates a Performance Framework.
-This is made available to all employees and sets out the behaviours employees are expected to demonstrate at each corporate title level.
-These are aligned to the Company's values, as follows:
+MUFG also operates a Performance Framework.
+This is made available to all employees and sets out the behaviour's employees are expected to demonstrate at each corporate title level.
+These are aligned to the MUFG's Culture Principles, as follows: